• Skip to primary navigation

 Alternatively, place some sugar and an empty vanilla pod in the food processor and process until the sugar and vanilla are powdered.

-Can I make different toppings?
+Can I make different toppings for cheesecake?

 Sure, top it with your favorite toppings.
 Berries or fruit (or compote) are always amazing, but caramel sauce, chocolate sauce, lemon curd, strawberry compote, or another fruit sauce would also be great.